 Candidates must register for the exam with their LEGAL first and last name as it appears on their government issued identification.
 All required identification below must match the first and last name under which the candidate is registered.
-Candidates are required to bring one (1) form of valid (nonexpired) signature bearing identification to the test site.
+Candidates are required to bring one (1) form of valid (non-expired) signature bearing identification to the test site.
 If the candidate fails to bring proper identification or the candidate names do not match, the candidate will not be allowed to test and their examination fee will not be refunded.

-- Primary Identification: All candidates must provide 1 • form of identification.
+- Primary Identification: All candidates must provide 1 form of identification.
 ID must contain candidate's photo, signature, and be valid and unexpired.
 Allowable forms of identification are as follows:

 - State issued driver's license

 - State issued identification card

 - State issued Learners Permit

 - US Government Issued Passport

 - US Government Issued Military Identification Card

 - US Government Issued Alien Registration Card

 - Canadian Government Issued ID

 - US Employment Authorization Card

-- Pre-licensing education certificate (applies only to • initial resident producer applicants):
+Pre-licensing education certificate (applies only to initial resident producer applicants):

 If the test is marked with a "Yes" in the chart below, candidates must present their pre-licensing education certificate or an education verification letter from the Pennsylvania Insurance Department.
-If you fail, this must be presented for every attempt thereafter.
-Candidates will not be allowed to test without an education certificate or an education verification letter.
-A pre-licensing certificate is valid for one year from date of completion; an education verification letter is valid for one year from the date it was written).
+If the candidate is adding a line(s) of authority to an existing producer license, they must provide a copy of their current Pennsylvania insurance license.
+If the candidate fails, the certificate, letter, or license (as applicable) must be presented for every attempt thereafter.
+Candidates will not be allowed to test without an education certificate or an education verification letter, or if an existing licensee adding a line(s) of authority, a copy of a current Pennsylvania insurance license.
+A pre-licensing certificate is valid for one year from date of completion; an education verification letter is valid for one year from the date it was written, unless otherwise noted.
 AN ELECTRONIC VERSION OR HARD COPY WILL BE ACCEPTED.